felixknox/single.js/README.md

 # Todo:
-* add pages dynamicly via JS, and not just via JSON.
+* add pages dynamicly via JS, and not just via DATA-Object.
 * make some good practice examples.
-* a pageless implementation (check if pages in the JSON is present)
+* a pageless implementation (check if pages in the DATA-Object is present)

 # Features:
-* title, include title in the JSON
+* title, include fallback title or/and set title in the DATA-Object
-* Classes with a namespace structure.
+* Classes with a namespace structure (ex.: com.xxx.views.ContactPage).
-* Overlay page, ignores the current page and just displays a page "on top".
+* Overlay pages (see explanation)
-* Nested pages, fires the page underneath, and opens that page.
-Opens nested page after parent page is opened (it's dependent on it's parent).
+* Nested pages (see explanation)
-* is sibling of
+* is sibling of method, way to check if a node-a is a child of node-b
 * next/forward (history)

 # Auto features: